 How to Apply

 Thank you for your interest in our program.
-Please start by sending your cover letter and CV electronically to our coordinator Jesse Clement at email@example.com .
-Once these materials have been reviewed we will then contact you about an interview.
+We are currently accepting applications through the SAFAS site, located at https://safas-sccpds.fluidreview.com.
+We also ask that you send your cover letter and CV electronically to our coordinator Melainie Bolick at email@example.com.
+Once these materials have been reviewed, we will contact you about an interview.

 Please visit the UNC Graduate Medical Education site to learn more about GME at UNC.

 The 2015 application process is closed.
 The deadline for 2016 applications will be announced next year.